 So here is my prayer for my daughter, for me, my family, and maybe you, too.

-Remind me that my failure does not swallow me.
+Lord, remind me that my failure does not swallow me.
 When I wake up, your mercies will be there waiting for me.
 My circumstances will not overtake me, for tomorrow, or this afternoon, or this next conversation, your mercies will be there—waiting.
 Your goodness, your grace, your faithfulness are new in every moment, in every circumstance.
-Help me to turn away from my laments and despair, toward belief in your great character.
-For you are the God of steadfast love and great is your faithfulness to me.
+Help me to turn away from my laments and despair toward belief in your great character.
+For you are the God of steadfast love, and great is your faithfulness to me.
+Amen.